 - Level 1: The POED will be removed by having the teacher direct the student to power it down before bringing it to the main office for safe keeping; the student will be directed to retrieve it again at the end of the day before leaving the school.
 The teacher will inform parents, letting them know that should it occur again the cell phone will be confiscated and remain at school until parents pick it up.

 - Level 3: The student will lose the privilege of bringing their POED to school for a period of time (a month, a semester or the remainder of the school year).
-This may include having CBE access restricted and/or temporarily barred; a meeting with student, their parents and the teacher may be needed before the student is permitted to have their POED at school again
+This may include having CBE access restricted and/or temporarily barred; a meeting with student, their parents and the teacher may be needed before the student is permitted to have their POED at school again.

-Personally Owned Laptops
+Personally Owned Laptops/Tablets

-The afore-mentioned guidelines do not apply to the use of personal laptops/Chromebooks.
+The afore-mentioned guidelines do not apply to the use of personal laptops/tablets.
 Grade 7-9 students are encouraged to bring their personal laptop to school, if they have one.
 This is not a requirement.
 Teachers will provide students with guidelines for the use of personal laptops for learning purposes.
 Should students use their laptops for social communication (ex. iMessenger), gaming, or viewing sites unrelated to the learning task at hand, teachers will immediately ask students to discontinue use of the laptop and communicate with parents about leaving it at home.

-We are confident that with clear, consistent and compassionate limitations of electronic devices during school time, adolescent learners will experience improved relationships with teachers, classmates and with themselves.
+We are confident that with clear, consistent, and compassionate limitations of electronic devices during school time, adolescent learners will experience improved relationships with teachers, classmates and with themselves.